Salgira: Cast

 The film cast Waheed Murad (as Anwar), Shamim Ara (as Shabana/ Salma), Tariq Aziz (as Ashar), Santosh Rissal (as Mrs. Ashar), Nighat Sultana (as Rasheeda), Nirala, Rehana Siddiqui and Talish.

-Asif Ali Zardari, ex-president of Pakistan, acted as the young protagonist Waheed Murad.
+Asif Ali Zardari, President of Pakistan, acted as the young protagonist Waheed Murad.
 This is his only known film as a child actor.

 Release

-Salgira was released on the Valentines Day in 1969.
+Salgira was released on Valentine's Day in 1969.
 The film completed 20 weeks at the main cinemas and 61 weeks at the other cinemas of Karachi and thus became a golden jubilee film.

 Music

 The music of Salgira is composed by Nashad and the lyrics are written by Shevan Rizvi and Taslim Fazli.
 Playback singers are Noor Jehan, Mehdi Hassan, Irene Parveen and Ahmed Rushdi.